-Why Yoga Isn't Just For Skinny Girls With Body Positive Yoga Teacher Jessamyn Stanley
+Why Yoga Is For Every Body Type With Body Positive Yoga Teacher Jessamyn Stanley

 Yoga might be fast becoming one of the most popular forms of exercise for both body and mind, but entering the studio for the first time can be intimidating.

 It shouldn't have to be though and one person spreading that message is Jessamyn Stanley, who teaches yoga in the most body positive of ways and has become Instagram famous in the process - thanks mainly to her incredible feed of photos documenting her own journey.